 From changes in trade policies and regulations to specific issues that affect how goods are transported, numerous unknowns are weighing on executives’ minds as we kick off 2017.
 Fundamentals, however, remain strong: construction still trails demand, infrastructure investment looks promising and the proliferation of e-commerce will undoubtedly continue.
 We’re optimistic for a booming industrial real estate market in the year ahead.

-Craig S. Meyer, SIOR, FRICS, is the president of JLL’s Industrial group.
+Craig S. Meyer, SIOR, FRICS, is the president of JLL’s Americas Industrial group.